Snapchat/KeyDB-docs/docs/commands.md

 * In options where bytes or other quantities are specified, it is not possible to use the `keydb.conf` abbreviated form (`10k`, `2gb` ... and so forth), everything should be specified as a well-formed 64-bit integer, in the base unit of the configuration directive.
-However since KeyDB version 3.0 or greater, it is possible to use `CONFIG SET` with memory units for `maxmemory`, client output buffers, and replication backlog size.
+However it is possible to use `CONFIG SET` with memory units for `maxmemory`, client output buffers, and replication backlog size.
 * The save parameter is a single string of space-separated integers.
   Every pair of integers represent a seconds/modifications threshold.